OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 document will briefly cover the highlights of two tools which help us determine where we should invest our time, and then we'll dive into specific strategies for making our performance better.

-To see how to test HTTP based services see :doc:`performanceTips`.
+To see how to test HTTP based services see :doc:`performance`.

 Profiling
 ----------